peterwwillis/clenv/.ext/README.md

 ## Commands

 Each *Extension* takes command-line arguments.
+Each extension may implement their own version of the command and provide the name of the command as part of a "help" command.
+If the extension doesn't list the command in its "help" output, **clenv** will try to use its own general-purpose function instead.

-The following commands MUST be supported by an extension in order to be run by `clenv`:
+The following commands are used by **clenv** when it installs an extension:
  - **clean**
  - **download**
  - **unpack**